-- Estimate the number of registered endpoints for every Media Gateway. - Estimate the number of connected digital sets - Estimate the number of analog line cards.
+- Estimate the number of registered endpoints for every Media Gateway. - Estimate the number of connected digital sets. - Estimate the number of analog line cards.

-Analog line cards that are used by CS 1000 and Device Adapter cannot detect whether an analog endpoint is connected, until the endpoint is registered and used.
+Analog line cards used by CS 1000 and Device Adapter cannot detect whether an analog endpoint is connected until the endpoint is registered and used.

-If you install an analog line card, Device Adapter registers all 16 endpoints on the analog line card, even if these endpoints are not connected.
+If you install an analog line card, the Device Adapter registers all 16 endpoints on the analog line card, even if these endpoints are not connected.

 - A DSP is required for every endpoint.
 Support for 160 endpoints would require 160 DSPs provisioned as Voice Gateway (VGW) channels. - MGXPEC: Always carries DB96 + DB96. - MGC (NTDW60, NTDW98): Has two daughterboard slots for DB32, DB96, or DB128.
-The second slot (DB2) must be used for a DB with less or the same channel capacity as the first slot (DB1). - If the estimated endpoints are more than the number of channels provided, there are two options: - If one DB is present, then buy a DB128, insert it to DB1 and the existing one to DB2. - If both DB1, DB2 are present, replace one or both daughterboards with DB128. - If the migration is done from Small System Controller (SSC) with Media Cards (ITG-P, MC32, MC32s): - Acquire an MGC (NTDW60, NTDW98) with one or two DB128 depending on estimated endpoint value.
+The second slot (DB2) must be used for a DB with less or the same channel capacity as the first slot (DB1). - If the estimated endpoints are more than the number of channels provided, there are two options: - If one DB is present, insert it to DB2, then buy a DB128 and insert it to DB1. - If DB1 and DB2 are present, replace one or both daughterboards with DB128. - If the migration is done from Small System Controller (SSC) with Media Cards (ITG-P, MC32, and MC32s): - Acquire an MGC (NTDW60, NTDW98) with one or two DB128 depending on an estimated endpoint value.